-Diagnosis of autism requires a total of six (or more) items from the three areas, with at least two in the area of social interaction and at least one in the other two areas.
-Diagnosis of Asperger syndrome requires at least three items with at least one in the area of social interaction.
-If a clinician feels that there are concerns in all three areas but there are not enough specific items to diagnose autism or Asperger syndrome he/she might diagnose PDD-NOS.
+Diagnosis of Autism requires a total of six (or more) items from the three areas, with at least two in the area of social interaction and at least one in the other two areas.
+If a clinician feels that there are concerns in all three areas but there are not enough specific items to diagnose Autism, he/she might diagnose PDD-NOS.

 Educational/behavioral therapies are often effective in children with Autism, with Applied Behavioral Analysis (ABA) usually being the most effective.
 These methods can and should be used together with biomedical interventions, as together they offer the best chance for improvement.
 Parents, siblings, and friends may play an important role in assisting the development of children with Autism.
 Typical preschool children learn primarily by play, and the importance of play in teaching language and social skills cannot be overemphasized.
 Ideally, many of the techniques used in ABA, sensory integration, and other therapies can be extended throughout the day by family and friends.